CITS5501 lab 4 (week 5) – ISP and graphs – solutions

 4. Are there any other tests you think we should add in order to thoroughly test our class?
 What are they?

 5. Using the material from lectures, and the JUnit user guide, write a “teardown” method.
 What code should go in it?
-Is it necessary in this case?
+Based on your understanding of the Java language, is a “teardown” method necessary in this case?
 Why or why not?

 1. setUp method